SimonLdj/hypnolog-server/README.md

 *~ Get Hypnotized While Logging ~*

-*HypnoLog* is a modern output console which helps you visualize your application data while debugging or logging.
-From any environment, in any languages.
+*HypnoLog* is a modern output console which helps you visualize your application data while debugging or logging. *From any environment, in any language*.

 Forget about those black text-based console debug-printing like in the 70's:
 ![alt text](/doc/images/hypnolog-compared-to-cmd.png "HypnoLog UI screenshot")

+## The Goal
+Make it easy for developers to display data graphically while debugging or logging.
+Think about tools like Matlab `plot` or `imshow` and Python `matplotlib`, but in any language.
+We believe the browser is the ultimate place to display data and that it should replace the old text output consoles.
+HypnoLog doesn't aim to provide visualizations for any data but to be a framework which make it easy to use already existing tools.

 ## Features
 - **Log from any language**/technology/environment (all you need is HTTP